The process of planning an exhibition

 The feasibility analysis of the exhibition project is the continuation of the project planning of the exhibition.
 The project planning of the exhibition project is mainly based on the mastery of various information and initially proposes what the planned exhibition will be.

-The feasibility analysis of the exhibition is based on a careful study of various information and in-depth analysis of the exhibition.
+The feasibility analysis of the exhibition is based on a careful study of various information and an in-depth analysis of the exhibition.
 It is feasible to plan the exhibition and provide a scientific basis for decision-making whether to hold the exhibition.

 If the project is economically workable, the risk is small and there are certain social benefits, then the exhibition can be passed.